-Building- My pots are all hand buiIt using the “coil and scrape” or slab method.
+My pots are all hand built using the “coil and scrape” or slab method.
 The Anasazi did not use pottery wheels.
-I use a variety of tools, scapers and smoothers to help shape the pots.
+I use a variety of tools, scrapers and smoothers to help shape the pots.

-Slip - When the pots are dry enough I paint on several coats of slip.
-The “slip” is a white clay that is processed the same way as the clay is for the clay body except that it is kept as a liquid paintable consistency.
-The purpose of the slip is to give a nice light colored background for the paint to contrast with.
+When the pots are to the right stage of dryness I will sometimes paint on several coats of white slip.
+The “slip” is a white clay that is processed the same way as the clay is for the clay body but it is kept as a more liquid paintable consistency.
+The purpose of the slip is to give a smooth light colored background for the paint to contrast with.

-Firing.
-All of my pots are fired outside in an anasazi style trench kiln.
-From start to finish a firing takes 3-4 hours, depending on the number of pots and the type of wood used.
-Firing is intense and exciting…and can also be exhausting!
+All of my pots are fired outdoors in an Anasazi style trench kiln.
+From start to finish a firing takes me 4-5 hours, depending on the number of pots and the type of wood used.
+Firings are intense, exciting, and extremely hot!